StronglyTypedSolutions/vikid.net/docs/en/concepts/fundamentals.md

 So in ViKiD (or in general, any declarative reactive language), each binding's formula describes __all of the possible behavior of the signal__, it tells the __full story__.
 Is this __easier__ than in classical languages?
 That is debatable, but we feel it is whole lot __simpler__ 😉.

 > Note that many __mission critical software__ for nuclear power plants, fighter jets, rockets, etc is written in similar dataflow languages.
-For example Airbus, Dassault, Verilog and others use [Scade](https://en.wikipedia.org/wiki/Lustre_(programming_language))
+For example Airbus, Dassault, Verilog and others often seem to use [Scade](https://en.wikipedia.org/wiki/Lustre_(programming_language))

+> Imperative and pure functional programming are two other very important techniques to master.
+Since all values in ViKiD are immutable, some aspects of functional programming are trained with it.
+And since other software (like Scratch) exists to learn the imperative paradigm, ViKiD doesn't yet include support for this.
+However the Rust programming language has recently shown that a subset of imperative programming can also allow both reasoning, safety, and high performance.
+Features from academic languages - like Haskell's monads and Clean's uniques types - made this possible.
+We plan to introduce safe imperative programming in a future version of ViKiD, while keeping all the debugging and inspection features.